North Market Historic District

 On September 5, 1948, the last two fixed rail trams ran.
 A lack of investment in maintenance of the tracks, as well as the dawning age of the automobile had slowly brought the demise of the system.
 Union Station was dying, too.
 The number of daily passenger trains continuously declined.
 By 1970 there was just one a day, and then none.
 The businesses that once filled the arcades were closed and boarded up.
 The Parish Furniture and Rug Company, along with most of the retail block, was closed and the buildings sat abandoned.
 Even though the arcade had been listed on the National Register of Historic Places two years earlier, on October 22, 1976, the deteriorating arcade of the Union Train Station was demolished by a consortium led by the Battelle Memorial Institute.
 The area was blighted and bare, but the first urban pioneers had already began to arrive.

 In 1965, Bob and Edith Holler moved their carnival supply warehouse to 463 North High.
 They expanded the business to include retail sales, becoming The Yankee Trader.
-Thousands of young boys and girls went there for birthday, bar mitzvah, and gradation decorations, as well as weddings, parties and showers.
+Thousands of young boys and girls went there for birthday, bar mitzvah, and graduation decorations, as well as weddings, parties and showers.
 But the biggest day of the year for The Yankee Trader was Halloween.
-Hundreds of costumes, ranging from Betty Boob as a carhop, to a flying nun, were available for rent or purchase, as well as trinkets to pass out and decorations for home, school, or office.
+Hundreds of costumes, ranging from Betty Boop as a carhop, to a flying nun, were available for rent or purchase, as well as trinkets to pass out and decorations for home, school, or office.